ente-io/ente/web/docs/dependencies.md

 ## Cryptography

 We use [libsodium](https://libsodium.gitbook.io/doc/) for our cryptography primitives.
-Specifically, we use its WebAssembly target, accessible via JavaScript wrappers maintained by the original authors of libsodium themselves - [libsodium-wrappers](https://github.com/jedisct1/libsodium.js).
+We use its WebAssembly target, accessible via JavaScript wrappers maintained by the original authors of libsodium themselves - [libsodium-wrappers](https://github.com/jedisct1/libsodium.js).

-We need to use the "sumo" variant, _libsodium-wrappers-sumo_, to get access to the `crypto_pwhash_*()` functions.
+More precisely, we use the sumo variant, "libsodium-wrappers-sumo", since the standard variant does not provide the `crypto_pwhash_*` functions.

 ## Meta frameworks